ThinkDataEd/curriculum/docs/unit4/section2.md

 2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.

+3. Students will use complex sentences to write informative short reports that use data science concepts and skills.

-3. Students will read informative texts to evaluate claims based on data.
+4. Students will read informative texts to evaluate claims based on data.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
-<ins>*Data Set:*</ins>

-1. NFL data set

-2. USMNT data set

 <ins>*Data File:*</ins>

-3. Movies: data(movie)
+1. Movies (movie)

+<ins>*Data Collection:*</ins>

+Students will collect data for their team participatory sensing campaign.

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)